Plato's Sophist - Selections - Comments

 230a - ... some appear to have arrived at the conclusion that all ignorance is involuntary, and that no one who thinks himself wise is willing to learn any of those things in which he is conscious of his own cleverness ...
 [Admonition (rough reproof), which is one art of instruction, does little good in this sort of case.] ...

-THEAETETUS: that is certainly the best and wisest state of mind.
+THEAETETUS: that is certainly the best and wisest state of mind (cf. Theaetetus 187c).

-In other words, the "best and wisest state of mind" would be the state of mind of Socrates.
+In other words, the "best and wisest state of mind" would be the state of mind of Socrates, never thinking oneself to know what one doesn't know.
 For furthermore: no one seeks to know what he fancies that he already knows (Meno 84c).
 In Christian theology, which was derived from Greek thought, this was called 'humility' and identified with self-knowledge ("Know thyself").
 When the author of The Imitation of Christ says "Confess thine ignorance", his thought is Greek.
 Wittgenstein's "The difficulty in philosophy is to say no more than we know" (The Blue Book p.
 45), although not identical, is in the spirit of Socrates' idea.

 In Sophist 230d, Jowett has: "we must admit that refutation is the greatest and chiefest of purifications, and he who has not been refuted ... is in an awful state ...; he is uninstructed ... in those things in which he who would be truly blessed ought to be fairest and purest."
-Rather than the word 'refutation', Guthrie uses the word 'elenchus' [the Greek word for 'refutation'] or more frequently 'the Socratic elenchus'.
-Maybe the word 'elenchus', given that the first time one comes upon it one will ask for an explanation of its meaning, is better than 'Socratic refutation', an expression which by itself makes nothing clearer (and which one may pass over without thought, not thinking to ask for an explanation of its meaning).
+Rather than the word 'refutation', Guthrie uses the word 'elenchus' [the Greek word for 'refutation'] or more frequently 'the Socratic elenchus' (the point in the discussion where the contradiction inherent in the discussion's proposed definition is made explicit).
+Maybe the word 'elenchus', given that the first time one comes upon it one will ask for an explanation of its meaning, is better than 'Socratic refutation', an expression which by itself one might pass over without thought, not thinking to ask for an explanation of its meaning.

 Resemblances versus Common Natures (Essences)